Ashok-0003/repo-3/Overview/Architecture-&-Design/Dynamics-365-Data-Configuration-Guide.md

 2. The Product Bundle or Individual product is said to be "Plan" in the Portal.
 Now we can create the Product Bundle .We need to enter the mandatory fields and enter the "Parent" field .The "Parent" should be the "Product Family" what we have already created.
 For the better visibility in the portal, we can add "Price Overview" , "price Overview Term ".
 We need to add "Marketplace Product Charge" and "Marketplace Product Lifecycle" for the bundle level.
 We can move to the "Bundle & Association" tab . we can associate the Bundle product there.
 Now we need to Publish the "Product".

-3. For the Individual Product , we need to enter all the mandatory fields , "Parent", "Price overview" and "Price Overview Term" .
+3. For the Individual Product , we need to enter all the mandatory fields and fill the "Parent" field .
 Then we can add the "Marketplace Product Lifecycle", "Marketplace Product Plan Benefit", "Marketplace Product Charge", "Marketplace Product Tariff" and "Marketplace Product Usage Limit".
 Then Publish the Product.
 ---
 Tool for migrating some portion of products.
 [Product Catelog Data Migration.docx](/.attachments/Product%20Catelog%20Data%20Migration-5113cdcc-c92d-4998-b98a-6cd2752fbd90.docx)